fadelix/WP-ZakahCalculator/README.md

 # WP-ZakatCalculator

 Intro :

-Uses this code to embed  zakat calculator to your wordpress pages / posts / widgets etc
+Uses this code to embed  zakat calculator in your wordpress pages / posts / widgets etc

 Usage :

-1. Copy this php script to your functions.php themes (after <?php)
+1. Copy the php script to your functions.php themes (after <?php)
 2. Call in any pages / posts via shortcode --> [CalcZakat]
 3. The script uses bootstrap, so you may need to add bootstrap in your footer.php (before </body> tag)